Khalid Mohamed: Education and career

 An alumnus of Cathedral and John Connon School from Fort, Mumbai and St Xavier's College, he post-graduated in Political Science.
-Mohamed has directed three Hindi films and scripted three for Shyam Benegal besides making three documentaries The Last Irani Chai, Little Big People and Master:Portrait of Shyam Benegal, and staging the play Kennedy Bridge.
+Mohamed has directed three Hindi films and written the scripts of three films for Shyam Benegal, besides making three documentaries The Last Irani Chai, Little Big People and Master: Portrait, and staging the play Kennedy Bridge.
 At the Hindustan Times he served as the national cultural editor as well as the editor of the supplement HT Cafe.
-He left the Times in January 2002.
+He left Hindustan Times in January 2002.
 Mohamed has only given a few films a 5-star rating.
 These include Satya (1998) and Slumdog Millionaire (2008).

 Mohamed has written several articles for The Wire, Firstpost, Quint, Variety, India Today and DNA India.
-He's also written scripts for three of Shyam Benegal's films -- Mammo, Sardari Begum and Zubeida.
-Mohamed later went on to make a documentary on Shyam Benegal, "The Master".
-Mohamed also wrote the play, "Kennedy Bridge".
+He's also written scripts for three of Shyam Benegal's films, namely, Mammo, Sardari Begum and Zubeida.
+Mohamed later went on to make a documentary on Shyam Benegal, titled, The Master.
+Mohamed also wrote the play, Kennedy Bridge.